chai155/Go-ad/README.md

 # Go-ad
-A Go tool to generate http urls given the domain strings and generate md5 hash for the generated urls.
+A Go tool to generate http URLs and their md5 hash when provided with domains.

 ## Execution
 To execute the application, run the following commands.